Baritone Frank Sinatra (December 12, 1915 – May 14, 1998) was

 quotations

-from the KGB Quotations Database, selected at random.
+from the KGB Quotations Database, selected by

 Click here to search